 The institute has achieved the reputation of consistently adhering to a set of values that have further supported and strengthened its mission.
 The institute’s mission statements provide direction towards strategic planning of different functions at SBM Mumbai to ensure that outcomes meet the mission.

-in Private B-School by
+Private Institute by

-Business World B-School
+Business World Annual B-School Survey 2022

 The global corporate ecosystem is shifting to a VUCA world, therefore, at SBM, the process of reinvention is continual.
 It focuses on nurturing VUCA-world-ready leaders/managers.
 The school is continuously striving to evolve future-ready curriculum that enables management students to develop cognitive agility, higher-order social skills, deep analytical skills, and creative solutions to business dilemmas.
 The pillars that enable SBM to align its courses to organizational needs are:

 - Eliciting thought leadership